May 2020 Rent Report

 For many of the cities mentioned above, rapid rent growth is not a new phenomenon.
-Four of the cities in the top 10 for fastest year-over-year growth -- Henderson, NV; Mesa, AZ; Arlington, TX; and Aurora, CO -- also make the list for fastest rent growth over the past five years.
+Four of the cities in the top 10 for fastest year-over-year growth -- Mesa, AZ; Phoenix, AZ; Colorado Springs, CO; and Las Vegas, NV -- also make the list for fastest rent growth over the past five years.

-Aurora, CO tops this list, with rent growth of 33.8 percent since April 2014, followed closely by nearby Colorado Springs.
-For comparison, our national rent index grew by just 12.6% over this period.
-Interestingly, Denver itself is absent from this list and the one above -- it seems that while the metro's core city is driving job growth in the region, the surrounding suburbs are seeing the biggest impacts to their rental markets.
-A similar trend can be seen in other booming metro areas represented in these lists, such as Dallas and San Francisco.
+Interestingly, San Francisco itself is absent from this list and the one above -- it seems that while the metro's core city is driving job growth in the region, the surrounding areas are seeing the biggest impacts to their rental markets.
+A similar trend can be seen in other booming metro areas represented in these lists, such as Denver, Dallas, and Los Angeles.